Transition to Cyber Rover: Tips

 Make a career transition, if necessary

-Not every profession can secure you a digital nomad lifestyle.
-If there are no remote or freelance job opportunities in your field, you’ll have to master one or several digital skills which are in demand to get paid.
+Not every profession can ensure a virtual traveler lifestyle.
+If there are no remote or freelance job opportunities in someone's field, it's necessary to master one or several computerized skills which are in demand to get paid.

-The best freelance work options are writing, blogging, search engine optimization, social media management, programming, web development, web design and more.
-Most of these skills don’t require a formal education – there are lots of courses on Coursera, Udemy or Skillshare where you can learn them at your pace.
-In certain cases, you’ll only need to make a small transition – for instance, if you wrote for a magazine earlier, you can write copies for corporate websites.
-If your current job has little to do with the above skill set, here are a few remote career options you should consider:
+The best freelance role options are writing, blogging, search engine optimization, social media management, programming, web development, web design and more.
+Most of these skills don’t require a formal education – there are lots of courses on Coursera, Udemy or Skillshare where one can learn them.
+In certain cases, one’ll only need to make a small transition – for instance, writing for a magazine earlier allows writing copies for corporate websites.
+If one's current job has little to do with the above skill set, here are a few remote career options you should consider:

 - Create an e-book or training course.
 If you specialize in accounting, blogging or playing a musical instrument, you can probably teach others or share your experience.
 You’ll need some knowledge of marketing to sell them, though.

-- Consider working remotely.
-Is your current job can be done remotely, be sure to discuss the opportunity to work remotely with your boss.
-If it works, you’ll enjoy the benefits of nomad lifestyle without sacrificing the stability.
+- Consider functioning remotely.
+Is your current job can be done remotely, be sure to discuss the opportunity to operate remotely with your boss.
+If it is effective, you’ll enjoy the benefits of vagabond lifestyle without sacrificing the stability.

 - Teach English.
 In many developing countries, native English speakers can make money by giving the classes in groups or individually.